When you're in the mood for great seafood at home, folks, it doesn't get much better than this.

 EXPERT TIP: You can find red snapper in the seafood department of most well-stocked markets.
 In the U.S., we get ours at Whole Foods.
 Typically, the filets are sold with the skin on.
 The skin is completely edible and loaded with nutrients.
 And once baked, you won't even notice it's there.
 Place the fillets in a baking dish, skin-side down, and then season with salt and pepper.
 Pour a combination of white wine and extra-virgin olive oil over the tops of the filets.

-You’ll use some more of the garlic and basil for the sauce that goes on top of the baked fish.
-But more on than in a bit.
+You'll use some more of the garlic and basil for the sauce that goes on top of the baked fish.
+But more on that in a bit.

 How To Cook Red Snapper

-There are numerous techniques for cooking fish, but we thinking baking (or roasting) is easy and produces the flakiest and most buttery fillets possible.
+There are numerous techniques for cooking fish, but we think baking (or roasting) is easy and produces the flakiest and most buttery fillets possible.

 Simply cover the baking dish with foil, preheat your oven to 350°F, and bake until cooked through.
 The foil allows the fish to essentially be steamed and cooked to perfection.